 Cecille has worn many hats as a musician.
 Growing up in the Midwest, she began her studies on the violin, later taking up the viola, and at the collegiate level she earned her BA from Western Michigan University studying voice.
 She has performed and freelanced in various groups enjoying a wide range of styles including classical, jazz, folk, rock, pop, and more.
 Since arriving in the spring of 2014, she has been performing and teaching in and around the Portland area.

-Site Coordinator, BRAVO Rosa Parks
+Site Coordinator, BRAVO Clarendon

 Teaching Artist, Violin since 2014